jstedfast/MailKit/README.md

 If you don't have the Xamarin products, you'll probably want to open the MailKit.Net45.sln instead of MailKit.sln.

-Once you've opened the appropriate MailKit solution file in either Xamarin Studio or Visual Studio 2010+ (either will work), you can simply choose the Debug or Release build configuration and then build.
+Once you've opened the appropriate MailKit solution file in either [Xamarin Studio](https://www.xamarin.com/download) or [Visual Studio 2015](https://beta.visualstudio.com/vs/community/), you can simply choose the Debug or Release build configuration and then build.

 Note: The Release build will generate the xml API documentation, but the Debug build will not.